akchi/Text_pre_processing/README.md

 ## Text Pre-Processing and Feature extraction

 This project aims to analyse textual data.
 Initially it downloads a set of published papers from a given list of URLs.
-The papers are then pre-processed after which, a set of features are retrieved from them.
+The papers are then pre-processed after which, a set of features are derived from them.
 These features are nothing but a numerical representation of the paper which could be used in downstream modelling tasks.

 The dataset <b>Urls.pdf</b> contains 200 URLs of published papers from a popular AI conference.
 The features extracted from the processed documents are stored in: